jbakse/site_builder/docs/comp_form/parameters.md

 If you haven’t used the following features of p5, take a look.

 ### colorMode()
 Working with color in terms of hue, saturation, and brightness is often much better than RGB.
-Use colorMode() to switch to HSB colors, and to choose your range (0-255, 0-100, 0-1).
+Use `colorMode()`to switch to HSB colors, and to choose your range (0-255, 0-100, 0-1).

 ### ellipseMode(), rectMode()
 Sometimes the clearest way to draw a ellipse is to specify the bounding box corners.
 Sometimes the center and width/height makes more sense.
-Use these functions to switch how  ellipse()  and  rect()  use their arguments.
+Use these functions to switch how `ellipse()` and `rect()` use their arguments.

 ### push() + pop()
-Normally if you change your drawing state (fill color, stroke weight, etc), it stays changed after you do your drawing. push() and pop() let you save and restore your state.
+Normally if you change your drawing state (fill color, stroke weight, etc), it stays changed after you do your drawing. `push()` and `pop()` let you save and restore your state.

 ### lerp(), lerpColor()
 These functions let you interpolate between two values.

 ### map()
-Use map() to remap values from one range to another.
+Use `map()` to remap values from one range to another.

-::: .activity
+::: .assignment
-##### Assignment
 ## Keep Sketching!

+###### Base
+---
+Continue experimenting with procedurally generated images, this time focusing exposing parameters and exploring the parameter spaces of your sketches.
+You can mix random and parametric elements, but I suggest doing at least a couple of sketches that are not random at all.

 :::